telemetrytv/Zephyr/README.md

 that behind a complex messaging system.

-This illusion is achieved by allowing services to declare their public routes to a gateway over a connection method such as NATS.
+This illusion is achieved by allowing services to declare their public routes to a gateway over a transport method such as NATS.

 Zephyr provides three important components:

-- **Gateway**: Indexes services it finds via it's connection, and routes HTTP requests to them.
+- **Gateway**: Indexes services it finds via the assigned transport, and routes HTTP requests to them.
 Implements go's http.Handler, so it can be used with any http server.
 - **Service**: Provides a mechanism for services to declare their public routes, as well as receive requests via a gateway.
 - **Client**: Used to make requests from service to service.
 Clients are special in that they provide a http client like API, and can make requests to routes that are not public, and are not routable from a gateway.

-All of these components will work provided that the connection associated with them use a shared network.
-For example, if using a NATS connection, as long as all components are connected to the same NATS cluster, they will be able to discover and communicate with each other.
+All of these components will work provided that the transport associated with them use a shared network.
+For example, if using a NATS transport, as long as all components are connected to the same NATS cluster, they will be able to discover and communicate with each other.